 Tanote Bay is a pretty nice beach for snorkeling.
 You gonna see a great variety of coral and fishes (snorkeling is better here than at Sairee Beach).

 There is also this huge rock from which you can jump into the water.
-It’s probably around 10 meter high.
+It’s probably around 10 meters high.

 That day we both were not adventurous enough to give it a try, but we have seen a few people doing it!
 It looks like BIG fun!

-I do recommend to come here in the morning, or in the early afternoon because of the location.
+I do recommend coming here in the morning, or in the early afternoon because of the location.
 You won’t have any direct sun at Tanote Bay after 5:00pm.

 Tanote Bay is a perfect place to watch the sunrise though!